wirt-ee/wirt-ee.github.io/docs/logbook/ceph-ec-data-loss/index.md

 The calendar adds one fact the theory has to live with: the nautilus→octopus upgrade finished on 2020-10-07, and this disaster struck inside the three weeks that followed.
 I am not drawing a line between those two dates.
 I am just writing them next to each other.
 The day after the upgrade finished, osd.6 was marked dead at map e344565 while still running, and the monitor heartbeat grace had to be doubled, 20 to 40 seconds.
 That is what the week after the upgrade looked like.

 And the rehearsal was not close in time, as memory first had it: the test cluster had shown the same failure shape in 2019, and I had read it as overheating and a pulled power cord.
-That receipt is in [the scar-tissue entry](../ceph-scar-tissue/index.md), together with the last repair that did work — a replicated-pool read error fixed on 2020-09-21, two weeks before the upgrade.
+That receipt is in [the incident log](../ceph-incidents/index.md), together with the last repair that did work — a replicated-pool read error fixed on 2020-09-21, two weeks before the upgrade.

 What is not a theory: **the architecture was never repeated.** k4m2 was a value-saving choice — 1.5× storage overhead instead of replication's 3× — and on paper EC-for-RBD is fine.
-After this, no EC pool ever carried RBD volumes on this estate again.
+After this, no EC pool ever carried RBD volumes on this environment again.
 The capacity saved was not worth standing at that prompt; replicated pools cost more disk and sleep better.
-And for a while after the crash, Ceph did not carry the VMs at all: the estate leaned on [GPFS](../../reports/storage/gpfs/index.md) as VM storage — a filesystem built for the HPC cluster's throughput, not for keeping stable VMs alive — before Ceph, replicated-only, took the work back.
+And for a while after the crash, Ceph did not carry the VMs at all: the environment leaned on [GPFS](../../reports/storage/gpfs/index.md) as VM storage — a filesystem built for the HPC cluster's throughput, not for keeping stable VMs alive — before Ceph, replicated-only, took the work back.

-Where the estate's Ceph went after this — Jewel-era beginnings through the by-hand Reef-to-Squid trail, no cephadm — is in [the Ceph entry](../ceph-reef-to-squid/index.md).
+Where the environment's Ceph went after this — Jewel-era beginnings through the by-hand Reef-to-Squid trail, no cephadm — is in [the Ceph entry](../ceph-reef-to-squid/index.md).
 What this page is: the reason "an untested backup is a rumour" is written elsewhere on this site without a smile.

 ---